gustavom2998/engineering_notes/talks/nosql_introduction.md

 			- The system may disable any requests - this keep consistency
 			- An alternative may be accepting both requests - this guarantees availability
 			- This behaviour is a choice - decided by domain (business)

-- CAP Theorem:
+### CAP Theorem

 - Consistency, Availability, PartitionTolerance - Pick 2
 - A better way to state this: You have partitioning (distributed) - Pick Availability or consistency.
 - This is actually a spectrum - we can choose varying degrees of availability/cosistency.
 - Most of the time we're trading off cosistency vs response time.
 - Its up to the business to decide these tradeoffs - not tech teams.

-- Other topics to explored
+### Other topics to explore

 - Relaxing durability
 - Eventual consistency
 - Quorums
 - Read you writes cosistency

 ## When to use NoSQL